sedadenboer/pokedex/README.md

 * Database tables are created
 * The CSV file (`pokemon-dataset/pokedex.csv`) is loaded
 * Embeddings are generated
-* You are prompted for a search query
+* You are prompted for a search query and the number of Pokémon to give back
-  (press Enter to use the default query)

 ## RAG Pipeline steps